 In this post, we are learning the difference between the two types of alternating currents (AC) motor.
-These two AC motors are – synchronous motor and an induction motor.
+These two AC motors are-

-If you are doing preparation for the exam, viva or interview, you will be asked questions related to the synchronous and induction motor.
+If you are doing preparation for the exam, viva, or interview, you will be asked questions- synchronous vs induction motors.
 These are very important topics in electrical engineering.

 Many times you will be asked to compare these two types of motors.

 Here, I’m comparing synchronous motor and asynchronous motor with their specifications, functions, applications, and examples.

 Note: Induction motor is called the ‘Asynchronous Motor‘.

 Difference between Synchronous and Induction Motors